 In parallel, the European Commission will set up a European network made up of representatives of the supervisory authorities in each member state.

-EU Member States remain free to define the penalties applicable to companies operating on their territory which fail to meet the obligations set out in the CSDDD.
+EU member states remain free to define the penalties applicable to companies operating on their territory which fail to meet the obligations set out in the CS3D directive.

 Nevertheless, the European Commission has opened the door to a relatively heavy range of sanctions, which may well exceed those implemented under the CSRD.